RajeshGouni/IssueTracker/README.md

 2.Create Project Page

-  i.Accept the following fields to create a project:
+  Accept the following fields to create a project:

    Name,Description,Author.